MARK HANNAFORD FRGS FRSA

 Across the Divide was the first commercial expedition organisation to take salaried medical professionals on all of its expeditions and events, to train them in expedition medicine and provide a standardised medical kit.
 Realising that ATD medical staff were passionate about remote medicine and sharing their knowledge Mark, with the help of his inspiring medical team, established World Extreme Medicine (founded as ‘Expedition & Wilderness Medicine’).

-Mark is the founding director of the World Extreme Medicine Conference a platform for inspiring medical minds to meet, share experiences and promote cross-disciplinary working.
+Mark is the founder of the world’s largest subject matter conference the World Extreme Medicine Conference a gathering for inspiring medical minds to meet, share experiences and promote cross-disciplinary working.
 The gathering is dedicated to sharing and spreading best practice for the world’s medical professionals, willing to risk themselves to help others.
 The conference stimulates new thinking, extends professional relationships and shares new and more effective approaches to medical practice in challenging environments.
 The World Extreme Medicine Conference is organised as ‘Not for Profit’ activity by WEM.

 He also founded, in cooperation with the University of Exeter Medical School the world’s first MSc programme in Extreme Medicine.
 The programme’s hallmarks are the practical skills, knowledge and understanding needed to perform at the highest possible level in the field of extreme medicine.
 Key features are the residential locations of the courses across the UK and environment-specific modules located in the mountain, jungle, desert and polar regions.
 This is medicine at its best, crossing geographical and professional boundaries.